Who We Are

 The Industry Directors represent each of the ILEC, Cableco and Other Participating Service Provider categories.
-The current appointed Industry Directors are Ruby Barber (ILEC), Dennis Béland (Cableco) and Jill Schatz (Other).
+The current appointed Industry Directors are Ruby Barber (ILEC), Dennis Béland (Cableco) and Bram Abramson (Other).

 Dennis is Vice-President, Regulatory Affairs, Telecommunications, Quebecor Media Inc. Dennis has a Bachelor’s Degree in Engineering and Management and a Master’s Degree in Public Policy from the John F. Kennedy School of Government at Harvard University.
 He is a Member of the Board of Directors of the Canadian LNP Consortium Inc., the Canadian Numbering Administration Consortium Inc. and a former Member of the Board of Directors of the Canadian Wireless Telecommunications Association.